Applied AI

 Operational patterns must support resilience and governance.
 This includes:

-• Idempotent experiment execution to permit safe retries without side effects.
+• Idempotent experiment execution for safe retries

-• Observability and tracing to diagnose performance and correctness across distributed components.
+• Observability and tracing across distributed components

-• Versioned policy libraries and model registries for auditability and rollback capabilities.
+• Versioned policy libraries and model registries for auditability

 Practical Implementation Considerations